dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 > [!IMPORTANT]
 > The CLR type used for join entity types by convention may change in future releases to improve performance.
 Do not depend on the join type being `Dictionary<string, object>` unless this has been explicitly configured, as described in the next section.

-The many to many navigations are called skip navigations as they effectively skip over the join entity type.
+The many-to-many navigations are called skip navigations as they effectively skip over the join entity type.
 If you are employing bulk configuration all skip navigations can be obtained from <xref:Microsoft.EntityFrameworkCore.Metadata.IEntityType.GetSkipNavigations%2A>.

 [!code-csharp[Main](../../../samples/core/Modeling/Relationships/FluentAPI/ManyToManyShared.cs?name=Metadata)]